Click on the course titles below to view general syllabi for Biology courses.

 BIOL 406 (4) Plant Ecology I

-Plant community ecology including a consideration of the major approaches to sampling, analyzing, and interpreting vegetation patterns.
-Instruction is given in fieldwork and computer analysis of field data.
+Plant community ecology including a consideration of the major approaches to sampling, analyzing and interpreting vegetation patterns.
+Instruction given in field work and computer analysis of field data.
 [3-3-0]

 Prerequisite: BIOL 230.
 (BIOL 324 is recommended.)